IngloriousCoderz/inglorious-engine/packages/store/README.md

 The real power: add entities dynamically without code changes.

 **Redux/RTK:** To manage three counters, you can reuse a reducer.
 But what if you want to add a new counter at runtime?
-Your best options is probably to reshape the whole state.
+Your best option is probably to reshape the whole state.

 ```javascript
 // The original list of counters: